Things To Do In Reykjavík In October

 The Imagine Peace Tower is an installation created by John Lennon's widow, Yoko Ono, in memory of the late Beatle.
 It sits on the island of Viðey in the Kollafjörður Bay, just northeast of Reykjavík.

-The tower comprises a plinth which shoots an intense column of light up into the sky during the hours of darkness.
+The tower has a base that sends a bright beam of light into the sky at night.
 It's only lit at certain times of the year, one of those periods starting on October 9th (Lennon's birthday) and ending on December 9th (the day that he was shot).

 Yoko visits Reykjavík every year to switch her creation on for winter, and you can get a boat out to Viðey to join the ceremony.
-Otherwise, if you're in Reykjavík when it's lit, you can't miss this luminous wish for world peace penetrating the night sky.
+Otherwise, if you're in Reykjavík when it's lit, you can't miss this luminous wish for world peace shining into the night sky.

 The Reykjavík International Film Festival starts in late September but carries on until October 6th and is a huge event in the city's cultural calendar.
 The festival is run by an independent non-profit organisation working year-round to bring the best of Icelandic and international cinema to the city over eleven days.